N3RDIUM/old-dotfiles/README.md

 ░▒▓███████▓▒░ ░▒▓██████▓▒░  ░▒▓█▓▒░  ░▒▓███████▓▒░
 ```

-These are my legendary WIP dotfiles (they will prlly be maintained forever!)
+These are my legendary WIP dotfiles (they will prlly be maintained forever!).
 They're managed with GNU's `stow` utility.